 There’s something about checklists that make them hard not to love.
 They’re easy to follow.
 They help us prioritize our time.
 And then there’s that excellent sense of accomplishment you get when you check something off the list.

-And for 2020 — a year so full of change, so full of chaos — a solid year-end checklist might even be a necessity.
-Here’s a checklist of 18 things you might want to discuss with your financial advisor team at Ellevest, your tax pro, and your legal pros to help you close out the year and tee up a productive 2021.
+And after another year so full of change, a solid year-end checklist might even be a necessity.
+Here’s a checklist of 18 things to think about discussing with your financial advisor team at Ellevest, tax pro, and estate planner to help you close out the year and tee up a productive new year.

 Look at your investment portfolio

 1. Rebalance your portfolios.

 When the stock and bond markets go up or down, your target portfolio mix can drift off course if some of your investments become more or less valuable.
 Rebalancing is buying and selling across your portfolio to bring your investments back in line with your target.

-If you had portfolio capital gains and losses in 2020, you may be able to offset some or all of the gains with the losses, with the goal of reducing the amount you’ll owe in taxes in 2020.
+If you had portfolio capital gains and losses last year, you may be able to offset some or all of the gains with the losses, with the goal of reducing the amount you’ll owe in taxes for the previous year.
 This tactic is also known as tax loss harvesting.

 3. Diversify any concentrated positions.

 We’d say you have a concentrated stock position if you have more than 10% of your total investment portfolio in a single stock or company.
 That can be risky when the market is volatile, but at the same time, down markets could help reduce your tax liability.
 If this is the case for you, it’s important to work with your advisor to set up a long-term, tax-efficient sale plan.

 4. Revisit your current income needs.

 If you rely on your investment portfolio to partially or fully support your lifestyle, you’ll want to work with your advisor team to come up with an estimate of the cash flow your portfolio is expected to generate next year.
-If any other sources of income were disrupted in 2020, you might also want to talk with your financial planner about modifying your overall financial plan.
+If any other sources of income were disrupted last year, you might also want to talk with your financial planner about modifying your overall financial plan.